xxkp-22xx/Tabx/README.md

 truffle compile
 truffle migrate --network development
 ```
-## Make sure to change the latest deployed contract address in Utils/contract.js
+## Make sure to change the latest deployed TABX.json from truffle/Build/ file in App/src/abi/

 ### 6. Starting the server and frontend.
 ```